Let’s Talk About Cellulitis

 What Are the Symptoms of Cellulitis?

-Cellulitis can show up on any part of the body, but most of the time, it develops on a foot or lower leg, places where certain conditions that may make you more susceptible to cellulitis can strike (more on what those are later).
+Cellulitis can show up on any part of the body, but often it develops on a foot or lower leg, places where certain conditions that may make you more susceptible to cellulitis can strike (more on what those are later).
 It is almost always unilateral, meaning it occurs on just one side of your body.
 In kids, cellulitis often appears on the face, as this is where they’re more likely to get scratches.
 The infection tends to occur close to where an initial skin injury took place, if there was one.
 These are some other common signs of cellulitis:

 Cellulitis appears as one area or “sheet” of redness.
 It may start off at about the size of a quarter on your calf, for instance, and quickly grow to cover your entire lower leg.
 It is not raised, and there aren’t any spots or dots.
 It may be circular, but it could also take on other shapes as well.